Strand PHIL.II Philanthropy and Civil Society

 - identify the value in making connections to diverse people.

-- describe personal responsibility for promoting the common good.
+- describe ways to use art to promote the common good.

 - Video Project.
 “Where the Heck Is Matt?” https://www.wheretheheckismatt.com/

 Read the following quote: “We are good at picking out people who are different from us.
 Our instincts tell us they are a threat.”
 (Matt Harding) Discuss whether this is accurate and how we might have gotten to that point.
 Discuss the possible benefits and dangers of seeing differences as a threat.

 Matt Harding captured videos of himself dancing all over the world.
 The joyful video became popular on YouTube because Matt connected sincerely with people of widely diverse cultures.
 Dancing (badly), laughing, and smiling with people seemed to break many barriers.
 The video is called “Where the Heck Is Matt?” and can be viewed at https://www.wheretheheckismatt.com/

 Note the country names and the diverse ways of making music and dancing.
 Discuss how this can make people see differences as something that makes us stronger.
 What are some ways to be more inclusive of different cultures?
 What is our social responsibility to people who are different that us (in any way)?

 Read together the article about the Smile Boston Project: one artist’s act of spreading optimism and hope throughout the community.
 Bren Bataclan gives away free paintings to random people under the condition that they smile more.
 Discuss how Bren’s project uses art to uplift and make connections between people.
 Define serial reciprocity as giving generously as a way to pay forward when you receive something.

 Discuss why making connections with diverse others is a socially responsible way to promote the common good (philanthropy).